Documentation

 VaadinWebSecurityConfigurerAdapter is still available for Vaadin 23.2 users, although it’s recommended to use component-based security configuration as in SecurityConfiguration example here.
 Read more about updating from WebSecurityConfigurerAdapter to component-based security configuration.

-Annotating the View Classes
+Annotating View Classes

 Before providing some usage examples of access annotations, it would be useful to have a closer look at the annotations and their meaning when applied to a view: